In Search Of Yummy-ness

 I have to start with Mountain Magic tomatoes, because they're probably the easiest and tastiest tomatoes that you can grow.

-While the seeds are not cheap (at about a dollar per seed), they are absolutely worth the money in my opinon.
+While the seeds are not cheap (at about a dollar per seed), they are worth the money in my opinion.

-Mountain Magic tomatoes have a sweet deep-tomato flavour that works well served raw in salads.
-Note that the skin is a bit thicker on these tomatoes than other cherry varieties, but it is not unpleasant.
+Mountain Magic tomatoes have a sweet, deep-tomato flavour that works well served raw in salads.
+Note that the skin is a bit thicker on these tomatoes than on other cherry varieties, but it is not unpleasant.

-These Campari-type cherry tomatoes have a perfectly round shape, a beautiful bright red colour, and have been developed so they almost never crack.
+These Campari-type cherry tomatoes have a perfectly round shape, a beautiful bright red colour, and have been developed so they rarely crack.
 They are also resistant to certain diseases, like early blight and late blight.

 Indeterminate.
 Matures in 66 days.
 Best grown in-ground, in raised beds or very large containers with supports.